 At switch on, or following recovery from lack of coverage, the MS selects the registered PLMN or equivalent PLMN (if it is available) using all access technologies that the MS is capable of and if necessary (in the case of recovery from lack of coverage, see subclause 4.5.2) attempts to perform a Location Registration.
+When the MS detects a request for emergency services while the MS is attempting to select the registered PLMN or equivalent PLMN, the MS shall end the PLMN search procedure and attempt to camp on an accteptable cell.

 NOTE 1: The MS in automatic network selection mode can end the PLMN search procedure once the registered PLMN or equivalent PLMN is found on an access technology.